jenkinsci/azure-keyvault-plugin/README.md

   - (optional) add a tag `username-is-secret` and set it to true to hide the username in the build logs
   - (optional) add a tag `passphrase-id` that points to the secret name in the vault that has the passphrase that should be used with the ssh keys
 - `certificate` - a certificate as secret
-  - add tag `password-id` that points to the secret name in the vault that has the password of the certificate.
+  - (optional) add tag `password-id` that points to the secret name in the vault that has the password of the certificate.

 #### Secret String